influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.0/concepts/clustering.md

   └───────┘          └───────┘
 ```

 The meta nodes communicate with each other via a TCP protocol and the Raft consensus protocol that all use port `8089` by default.
-This port should be reachable between the meta nodes.
+This port must be reachable between the meta nodes.
 The meta nodes also expose an HTTP API bound to port `8091` by default that the `influxd-ctl` command uses.

 Data nodes communicate with each other through a TCP protocol that is bound to port `8088`.
 Data nodes communicate with the meta nodes through their HTTP API bound to `8091`.
+These ports must be reachable between the meta and data nodes.

-Within a cluster, all meta nodes communicate with all other meta nodes.
-All data nodes communicate with each other and all other meta nodes.
+Within a cluster, all meta nodes must communicate with all other meta nodes.
+All data nodes must communicate with all other data nodes and all meta nodes.

 The meta nodes keep a consistent view of the metadata that describes the cluster.
 The meta cluster uses the [HashiCorp implementation of Raft](https://github.com/hashicorp/raft) as the underlying consensus protocol.
 This is the same implementation that they use in Consul.